AdobeDocs/experience-platform.en/help/tags/api/endpoints/extension-package-usage-authorizations.md

 ---
-title: Extension package usage authorizations endpoint
+title: Extension Package Usage Authorizations Endpoint
 description: Learn how to make calls to the /extension_package_usage authorizations endpoint in the Reactor API.
 ---

 # Extension package usage authorizations endpoint

+An extension package represents an [extension](./extensions.md) as authored by an extension developer.
+Additional functionalities that can be made available to tag users are defined by an extension package.
+These capabilities can include main modules and shared modules, although they are most frequently provided as [rule components](./rule-components.md) (events, conditions, and actions) and [data elements](./data-elements.md).

-Owners of extension packages can grant use authorizations to other businesses so that they can utilize their private versions of the packages.
-Each authorized firm is given a usage authorization for a single extension package, which is valid for all future and current private versions of the package.
+An extension package is owned by the developer's [company](./companies.md).
+Owners of extension packages can authorize other businesses to use their private versions of the packages.
+Each authorized business is given a usage authorization for a single extension package, which is valid for all future and current private versions of the package.

 ## Getting started